senti50/senti50/README.md

 <p align="center">
-Whatever I do, I do with perfection, Takes work ethics very seriously, Likes helps pepole to achieve their goals and consistently looking for innovating something for improving lives of people.
+Whatever I do, I do with perfection.
+I take work ethics very seriously.
+I like helps pepole to achieve their goals and consistently looking for innovating something for improving my life.
 <br><br>

 ## About Me 😄&nbsp;